jchenj/jchenj.github.io/_posts/2020-01-14-bash-guide.md

 * Environment varibales are more general than shell variables
 * Users can modify/add to both shell & environment variables
 * All processes share environment varaibles.
 Some programs only use some of them.
+* Use single quotes to wrap strings (not double)
+* Use `\` to resume on a new line
+* Give your own shell variables lowercase names & environment variables uppercase
+* Important to include space in front of negative start values

 ### General notes
 * To run a bash script, looks like one can use `bash [file] [args]` or `[file] [args]`